William Rastetter: Regulus Therapeutics, Inc.

-Rastetter was appointed to the board of directors at Regulus Therapeutics Inc. as of April 1, 2013.
+Rastetter was appointed to the board of directors at Iambic Therapeutics, Inc. as of May 2023.

 Caltech

 Rastetter served on the board of trustees of Caltech from October 28, 2015 to 2018.

 GRAIL, Inc.

-Rastetter serves on the board of GRAIL, Inc., a life sciences company in Menlo Park, California that focuses on early cancer detection using deep genome sequencing.
-Rastetter served as chair (2017-2018) and as interim CEO (2017) during a leadership transition at the company which resulted in the hiring of Jennifer Cook.
+Rastetter served on the board (2016–2020) of GRAIL, Inc., a life sciences company in Menlo Park, California that focuses on early cancer detection using deep genome sequencing; the company was a spinoff of Illumina and Google.
+Rastetter served as chair (2017–2018) and as interim CEO (2017) during a leadership transition at the company which resulted in the hiring of Jennifer Cook.

-GRAIL's CEO is currently Hans Bishop; the company was a spinoff of Illumina and Google.
+GRAIL's CEO was Hans Bishop at the time of its acquisition by Illumina in 2020 which was disputed by the FTC and European authorities.
+Illumina divested Grail (GRAL, NASDAQ) under regulatory pressure in June 2024.

 Photography

 Rastetter has a lifelong interest in photography, which began at age 11, when his mother gave him a Kodak box camera.
-He experiments with techniques to overlay images and to take extremely long exposures of up to 12 minutes using medium and large format cameras such as the Hasselblad H5D-50c.
-He has exhibited at the Joseph Bellows Gallery and the Madison Gallery in La Jolla, California; at the Oceanside Museum of Art in Oceanside, California; and at The Ida and Cecil Green Faculty Club at the University of California, San Diego.
+He experiments with techniques to overlay images and to take extremely long exposures of up to 12 minutes using medium and large format cameras such as the Hasselblad H6D-100c.
+He has exhibited at the Joseph Bellows Gallery, the Madison Gallery, and L&G Projects in La Jolla, California; and at the Oceanside Museum of Art in Oceanside, California; and at The Ida and Cecil Green Faculty Club at the University of California, San Diego.